FROM THE PRINCIPAL

 I am proud of our college’s high academic expectations and outcomes.
 In addition, we are committed to developing our students social, emotional and physical wellbeing so that their journey to adulthood is a happy, healthy and resilient one.

-Werribee Secondary College is an outstanding secondary school and I look forward to welcoming you to our college.
+Werribee Secondary College is an outstanding secondary school and I look forward to welcoming you.

 Ms Helene Refuerzo

 Helene is an asset to our Middle years team, with excellent knowledge of reporting, educational and safety policies and the IB diploma programme including IB Link.

 Ms Narelle Bean